-An effective transition feeding plan helps to avoid metabolic disease (like ketosis or milk fever), increase spring milk production and improve reproductive performance.
+An effective transition feeding plan with good transition mineral supplementation, can help avoid metabolic disease (like ketosis or milk fever), increase spring milk production and improve reproductive performance of Springer cows.

 Transitioning a cow is putting in place a feeding system designed to get the entire digestive and hormonal system prepared for the rigours of calving and lactation.